 As a prominent music critic over a span of three decades, Florent Schmitt had many opportunities to comment on performances of Ravel’s compositions.
 At the premiere of Ravel’s Rapsodie espagnole in 1908, the second movement (Malagueña) was met with a hostile reaction in some quarters of the audience.
 In response, Schmitt was heard calling from the gallery, “Once more, for the ladies and gentlemen below who haven’t understood!”

 The admiration was mutual.
-Following the premiere performance of Florent Schmitt’s monumental Psaume XLVII on the day after Christmas in 1906, Ravel wrote to the composer, “My dear Schmitt, your Psalm is so profound and so powerful, it nearly shattered the concert hall!”
+Following the premiere performance of Florent Schmitt’s monumental Psaume XLVII two days after Christmas in 1906, Ravel wrote to the composer, “My dear Schmitt, your Psalm is so profound and so powerful, it nearly shattered the concert hall!”
 And in March 1909 when the Société Nationale de Musique presented a program of eight premieres, Ravel would write these words to Cipa Godebski of Schmitt’s Tristesse au jardin, “Amidst all this, Schmitt seemed like an intruder, with his noble inspiration and musical line, his sumptuous and delicate orchestration — everything that the others lacked …”

 [Interestingly, Schmitt was less sanguine about Ravel’s most famous piece – the Boléro – characterizing that creation as “a unique error in the career of the artist least subject to error.”]

 With the benefit of hindsight, we can now recognize just how significant the artistic output of both composers was in the realm of music.
 Ravel is much better known, but both composers’ oeuvres reflect, in the words of musicologist Jerry Rife, “a bold and colorful depiction of what is surely the most vibrant and exciting period in the history of French music.”

 Certainly, the compelling attraction of Ravel’s captivating scores has influenced and inspired successive generations of musicians.
 Very likely, many would agree with the view of conductor and composer Esa-Pekka Salonen who has observed, “Today, the future of classical music has a lot to do with Debussy, Ravel and Stravinsky, and less to do with Schönberg, Berg and Webern.”